iamYashSoni/Hello-World/README.md

-# Udacity-Projects
+# Hello World
-The projects I created in collaboration with Udacity.
+My very first project that I proudly created in Unity.
+It wasn't too hard, but it was more than enough to dip my toes into Unity.